Scroll down to below the "Ignore this Machine" photo and discover the greatest Italian rail journeys of all, and tips on getting the best deals.

 TrenItalia, the nation's rail operator, operates three remarkable high-speed train versions: the Frecciarossa, Frecciargento, and Frecciabianca.
 These sleek and sophisticated trains whisk passengers across Italy with efficiency and style.

-For an alternative choice, Italo provides its own high-speed services, ensuring passengers have ample options for intercity travel.
+As an alternative, Italo provides its own high-speed services across the country, ensuring you have ample options for intercity travel.

 | Tip